spaceotter/unplusplus/README.md

 You can also filter out "deprecated" declarations (created with `__attribute__((deprecated))` for instance) with the option `--no-deprecated`.

+Declarations that are known to be in C language files will be excluded and replaced with an include directive for that file.
+Since it's common for C and C++ headers to exist in the system include directory with the same `*.h` extension, you can manually specify which files are C with the `--cheaders-file` option.
+The argument should be a file where each line matches the end of the file path to be considered C.

 ## Limitations

 The project is not ready for general use yet.